 As I type this, there is someone strumming Spanish guitar at the park across from where I live.
 In all the months I have been sharing interview Blog Posts, this has never happened.
 I can’t help but notice the synchronicity on this particular occasion as this lyrical serenade compliments perfectly the world, story and life of the incredibly talented Valentina Solfrini of Hortus.

 It seems, the potency of her message – whether captured through her stunning photography, poetic language or classic Italian inspired cooking is so deeply ingrained, that the effect of what she presents has the capacity to cross continents and strategically arrange itself into the stirring sound of Spanish guitar right at the precise moment I was to sit and type my introduction of our recent interview.
 I shouldn’t be so surprised though, as these unexpected synchronicities are simply a reminder of how the impact of the work we create, when it is coming from a place of true intention, has the ability to create such magic.
+Valentina Solfrini followed her heart and led her to the right path.

 The passion of Valentina’s work, the considered approach in everything she shares is expressed with a deep love, care and pride for her Italian heritage and the resilience of the men and women that have come before her.
 In an effort to keep their memory and legacy alive, she is making her own mark in her own unique way to celebrate and ensure that the knowledge passed down across the ages remains for generations to come.
 I hope you enjoy our interview, inspired by a world that evokes nostalgia, romance and the art of slow living: